- Paid Sick Leave, which enabled New Yorkers who are part-time workers at companies with 5+ employees to take paid time off when they’re ill

 - IDNYC, which created a municipal photo identification program that allows New Yorkers who prove their residence to access city-based services and benefits

 The Council can also pass resolutions on state and federal issues that are relevant to New Yorkers.
-Resolutions express the collective voice of the Council and can play an important role in the development of law and public policy throughout New York State and across the nation.
+Resolutions allow the Council to express a collective voice of the City, and can play an important role in the development of law and public policy throughout New York State and across the nation.

 Council Members & Committees

 Council Members are assigned to Committees that examine specific topic areas.
 These Committees consist of a minimum of five Council Members and are tasked to study the potential impact of local laws and public policies.
 They then make recommendations for the entire 51-member body to consider and vote upon at Stated Meetings.
 By studying specific issues, Council Committees ensure that differing community needs are acknowledged.